-This is why I go digital at every opportunity.
+This is a story of why I go digital at every opportunity.

 For years, I’ve had a collection of 8mm and Super-8 movies stored in my basement.
-As technology has progressed and the projector deteriorated, I realized that the only way I would ever see them would be to get them converted to a digital format.
+As technology progressed and the projector deteriorated, I realized that the only way I would ever watch them again would be to get them converted to a digital format.

 That involved shipping them across the country.
 If that makes you nervous, it absolutely should.
 It did me.